wrathematics/2015hpcRworkshop/README.md

 API's, and parallel programming with R. There will also be a comprehensive hands-on component to reinforce topics introduced during the lecture portion.

-Slides and exercises will be posted to this repository some time before the tutorial begins.

 ## Who Should Attend